 In all states, it is legal to have your loved one’s body at home after they die.
 Maryland does not require you to involve a licensed funeral director in making or carrying out final arrangements.
 (See, for example, Maryland Code, Health-General, § 4-201 (2018), which defines a “mortician” as a “funeral director, mortician, or other person who is authorized to make final disposition of a body,” and Maryland Code, Health-General, § 4-212 (2018), which permits a “mortician” to file the death certificate.)

 Maryland law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to the deceased person, if they wrote down instructions before their death, and after that to family members in an established order.
+This right and responsibility goes to the following people, in order:

 Maryland has no embalming requirements, nor does state law specify a time frame within which you must dispose of the remains.